 Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement, Narrative Report and Pension Fund Financial Statements), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 No inconsistencies have been identified.
-Page The Annual Governance Statement (AGS) has recently been shared with us in draft form.
-We are currently doing the required work on this draft version as set out on pages 4 and 5 of the report.
-We also understand that the AGS is still subject to internal sign off before it is final.
-Our audit opinion can only be issued when the AGS is in its final form.
-Subject to the satisfactory completion of the outstanding matters detailed on pages 4 and 5, we plan to issue an unmodified opinion in respect of other information.
-Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
-Subject to the satisfactory completion of the outstanding matters detailed on pages 4 and 5, We have nothing to report on these matters.
+T Our review of the AGS identified a small number of presentation or compliance issues which management have adjusted for in the final AGS.
+Page We plan to issue an unmodified opinion in respect of other information. ω Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, • if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
+We have nothing to report on these matters.